jeremymiller00/ProjectList/README.md

 * Available for use throughout company.

 ## Projects in Development
-### Gradient Boosted Tree model for metadata classification.
-Finds relevant researchers for email marketing product.
-* Projected to decrease product delivery time by at least 50% for product with ~6mil annual revenue.
-* Delivered Gradient Boosted Tree model with Spark ML with score 50% greater than POC target.
-* Worked with product team to define metrics and goals.
-* Gathered and joined data from mutiple sources to construct training data set.
-* Worked with subject matter expert to review and validate process and results.

 ### Keyword Prediction
 Deep Learning Natural Language token classification.
 Predict match between an academic text and a potential keyword.
 * Extracted data set from ~28mil published academic journal articles.